top of page

 The process involves a dentist securing a tooth-coloured adhesive restoration to a damaged tooth (or teeth), and shaping it accordingly to match the patient’s natural teeth.

 At first, the composite adhesive is soft and mouldable.
-Once the dentist has achieved the desired shape, a curing light is used to harden the adhesive and set it in place.
+The tooth is shaped, and then the material is cured, hardening the adhesive and setting the composite in place.
 The dentist completes the process by polishing the dental bonding to give it the same shine as natural teeth.

 It’s recommended to be mindful of what you eat for around 48 hours after the procedure because the adhesive restoration is still settling.
 Take care with very crunchy, chewy, hard, or sticky foods that could pull at your bonding, and steer clear of stain-inducing food and drinks like coffee, red wine, and tomato sauces.